 - Carlyle Trailhead to Iola Trailhead: 4.3 miles.

 Heading down the Prairie Spirit Trail?
 Pack a lunch—there are picnic areas available at every trailhead except the Old Depot Museum in Ottawa.
+Primitive campsites are also provided at some locations (no camping on the trail itself).

 Take some time to discover the small towns along the way.
 Historic architecture, unique attractions, and more recreational opportunities await at each stop.